Skip to main content

 • compensation and benefits manager.

 There are many benefits to an HR certificate.
 You can use it to complement your bachelor’s degree or human resources work experience.
-Or you can take advantage of the immersive training it provides to earn a quick credential so that you can enter the HR job market more quickly than if you pursued a full degree.
+Or you can take advantage of the immersive training it provides to earn a credential so that you can enter the HR job market more quickly than if you pursued a full degree.

 Holly Sagers, a 2021 graduate of SNHU's bachelor’s in business administration program with a concentration in human resource management